-Femi Elufowoju jr’s recent engagements include his new production of The Little Prince adapted by Inua Ellams previewed in London, in January 2020, and was to have played at the 2020 Edinburgh International Festival, before touring to Tempe, Arizona; his reinterpretation of The Glass Menagerie by Tennessee Williams, described as a "radical new reimagining,” in May 2019 for Watford Palace Theatre and Arcola Theatre and he won the Best Director Award at the "Off West End Awards (Offies)" for The Secret Lives of Baba Segi's Wives.
-Screen International recently announced that Elufowoju Jr was set to step behind the camera and direct his first feature film, the UK-South Africa co-production Incensed, with principal photography commencing in Durban, South Africa.
+His recent engagements include co-directing a film of Stravinsky's The Soldier's Tale with the Hallé Orchestra, conducted by Sir Mark Elder.
+In the theatre, his new production of The Little Prince adapted by Inua Ellams previewed in London, in January 2020, and was to have played at the 2020 Edinburgh International Festival, before touring to Tempe, Arizona; his reinterpretation of The Glass Menagerie by Tennessee Williams, described as a "radical new reimagining,” in May 2019 for Watford Palace Theatre and Arcola Theatre and he won the Best Director Award at the "Off West End Awards (Offies)" for The Secret Lives of Baba Segi's Wives.
+He regularly directs Radio drama from the BBC.

 In 1996 Elufowoju jr won a Regional Theatre Young Director Award from Channel 4 and the Cameron Mackintosh Foundation to train as a theatre director at the Theatre Royal, Stratford East.
 The following year he became the first theatre director of African descent to establish a national touring company in the UK: "Tiata Fahodzi."
 He artistically led the company for 13 years, directing and presenting more than 30 plays, including his production of Oladipo Agboluaje’s Iya-Ile: The First Wife (nominated for the Olivier Award).
 He has since served as an Associate at the Almeida Theatre, West Yorkshire Playhouse and the Royal Court Theatre.